Think about all the times you’ve found yourself relying on a QR Code to swiftly access a restaurant menu or breeze through the entrance of an event.

 🔥If you use Uniqode: Ensure you click on “Multi language support” to redirect users to multi-lingual website content.
 You can then add the link as per the language chosen.

-Next time you create QR Codes, consider including a descriptive CTA that helps a guide, or ensuring high contrast to make the QR Code easier to identify for people with low vision.
+Next time you create QR Codes, consider including the practices we’ve provided to make QR Codes accessible to people with disabilities.

-These minor changes have a major impact when it comes to making QR Codes accessible, such that it reaches a wider audience.
+These small changes have a significant impact on making QR Codes accessible, allowing them to reach a wider audience.

-Additionally, using design software integrations via Zapier, you can add elements such as Braille beads or engrave QR Codes on surfaces along with Braille CTAs.
+Additionally, using design software integrations via Zapvision, you can add elements such as Braille beads or engrave QR Codes on surfaces along with Braille CTAs.

 Frequently asked questions